 Semaphore Foreshore, the Beach, Jetty and Carousel

-The Semaphore Foreshore is a hive of activity in summer with a host of traditional family attractions.
+The Semaphore Foreshore is a hive of activity during the warmer months with a host of traditional family attractions.

 Located on the corner of the Esplanade and Semaphore Road, the foreshore is watched over by the ‘Semaphore Angel’ positioned on top of the War Memorial Clock which was built in 1925 after the First World War.
 The first Christmas Carnival was held in 1920 to raise the money to pay for this Memorial Clock.